“Beyond Pet Beauty™” – Fear Free Pet Grooming.

 Pawrus® Pet Grooming Studio was established for pets to enjoy grooming and to educate pet parents to teach their pets to love grooming using positive methods.

 We are the first and only grooming studio in Singapore to be specialised in the latest pet grooming trends with an emphasis on emotional well-being.
-The grooming studio is privileged to be led by Singapore Senior Pet Grooming Instructor & Grooming Director Jasline Aiw, who has not only consistently broken nationwide records and won top-placing international awards in pet grooming events but has also successfully groomed hundreds of pets and their parents to achieve unique partnerships in countries and continents such as Singapore, Malaysia, Indonesia, Taiwan, Japan and Europe.
+The grooming studio is led by Grooming Director Jasline Aiw, who has not only consistently broken nationwide records and won top-placing international awards in pet grooming events but has also successfully groomed hundreds of pets and their parents to achieve unique partnerships in countries and continents such as Singapore, Malaysia, Indonesia, Taiwan, Japan and Europe.

 Effective grooming relies on proper techniques, clear communication, and compassion.
 To begin, it requires acknowledgement that there might exist possibilities of miscommunication during grooming.
 Then, a plan needs to be conceptualised and put into motion to set both the pet and the pet parent up for success towards a common goal together.
 Unlike traditional grooming salons, we believe that true beauty comes from within, and the only way to create that is to focus on developing compassion in grooming experiences for both the pet and the pet parent.